joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/world/asia/100000011127677/miracle-green-house-nepal-floods.html

 **Judge in Clancy Case Questions Jurors Individually**\
-`The reason for the 10-minute sidebar at the start of court on Wednesday was unclear.
+`The reason for a brief discussion before deliberations was unclear.
 A woman was charged the previous day with intimidating a participant in the trial.`\
 https://www.nytimes.com/2026/09/02/us/lindsay-clancy-trial-judge-questions-jurors.html

 **Patients and Doctors, Shaken by the Clancy Trial, Seek Extra Help**\